kingga/php-gui-template/README.md

 ### V - View
 **The design/visible section of the code, e.g. an HTML file**

 Views are still a work in progress but they are currently my main priority after other work commitments.
-To create a basic view, go into the `resources/views` directory and create a new file named `first.view.xml` and fill it with the following content.
+To create a basic view, go into the `resources/views` directory and create a new file named `first.blade.php` and fill it with the following content.

 ```xml
 <use class="Gui\Components\Window"></use>